Today, we are going to dedicate this Blog post to a theme that is well generalized in sports training: SUPERCOMPENSATION!

 Nowadays, there is an increasing amount of research.

 And the popularity of load monitoring in high-performance Karate is greater every year.

 But there isn’t a single definitive tool that can tell you if your students or athletes are fully recovered.

 Nevertheless, it’s important that you use Scientific principles for training load and recovery monitoring.

 That’s the only way that ensures that you are actively contributing to the reduction of the risk of non-functional overreaching, illness, and injury in your Karateka.

 Especially if you have athletes that train 4 or more times per week.

-Those Karateka are exposed to high training loads and high training and competitions stress.
+Those Karatekas are exposed to high training loads and high training and competitions stress.